-g)Readings and Captions.
+g) Readings and Captions.
 The headings and captions herein are provided for reference and convenience only.
 They shall not be considered part of the Plan and shall not be employed in the construction of the Plan.

-h)Section 409A of the Code.
+h) Section 409A of the Code.
 To the extent applicable, the Plan is intended to comply with, or be exempt from, the applicable requirements of Code Section 409A and shall be limited, construed and interpreted in accordance with such intent.
 In the event that any arrangement provided for under the Plan constitutes a nonqualified deferred compensation arrangement under Code Section 409A, it is intended that such arrangement be designed in a manner that complies with Code Section 409A.
-Any amounts deferred hereunder that are subject to Code Section 409A and payable to a "specified employee" (within the meaning of such term under Code Section 409A and determined using any identification methodology and procedure selected by the Company from time to time, or, if none, the default methodology and procedure specified under Code Section 409A), except in the event of death, shall be delayed in accordance with the requirements of Code Section 409A until the day immediately following the six month anniversary of such employee's "separation of service" within the meaning of Code Section 409A (and the guidance issued thereunder).
-A termination of employment or a Termination of Services shall not be deemed to have occurred for purposes of any provision of the Plan providing for the payment of any amounts or benefits, which are subject to Code Section 409A, upon or following a termination of employment or a Termination of Services unless such termination is also a "separation from service" within the meaning of Code Section 409A (and the guidance issued thereunder) and, for purposes of any such provision of the Plan, references to a "resignation," "termination," "termination of employment," "retirement," "Termination of Services" or like terms shall mean separation from service.
+Any amounts deferred hereunder that are subject to Code Section 409A and payable to a "specified employee" (within the meaning of such term under Code Section 409A and determined using any identification methodology and procedure selected by the Company from time to time, or, if none, the default methodology and procedure specified under Code Section 409A), except in the event of death, shall be delayed in accordance with the requirements of Code Section 409A (and the guidance issued thereunder).
+A termination of employment or a Termination of services shall not be deemed to have occurred for purposes of any provision of the Plan providing for the payment of any amounts or benefits, which are subject to Code Section 409A, upon or following a termination of employment or a Termination of Services unless such termination, "termination of employment," "retirement," "Termination of Services" or like terms shall mean separation from service.
 Notwithstanding the foregoing, the Company does not guarantee, and nothing in the Plan is intended to provide a guarantee of, any particular tax treatment with respect to payments or benefits under the Plan, and the Company shall not be responsible for compliance with, or exemption from, Code Section 409A and the guidance issued thereunder.